f2prateek/dart/README.md

 The intent builders used by a module are detected automatically during the build, based on the dependencies a module uses, and the `HensonNavigator` is generated accordingly.

 ## What's new in DH3 ?

 Briefly:
+* DH2.1 is available to help you migrate to DH3.
+We will detail this in our migration guide.
+* DH3 classes have been repackaged to allow a smoother migration.
 * DH3 fully supports modularization.
 It was the main motivation for the version 3, and it requested quite a few changes.
-We don't have a migration guide yet.
-* navigation models have changed and are mandatory, they need a single annotation: `@DartModel`.
-* navigation models must follow a naming convention
-* they must be placed in a different source set in: `src/navigation/main/java`
+* DH3 supports navigation cycles between modules.
+As modules expose their navigation APIs in a different module, we avoid compile time cycles.
 * DH3 offers a gradle plugin.
-DH3 uses a lot of annotation processing internally, configurations, source sets, artifacts, custom tasks.
+DH3 uses a lot of annotation processing internally, configurations, artifacts, custom tasks.
 Do not set it up manually unless you know gradle well.
-* annotations have changed, the new model is simpler.
-* DH3 classes have been repackaged.
-Though, unfortunately, we couldn't rename the groupId of the library, and gradle doesn't let you use DH2 and DH3 simultaneously.
+Use the plugin.

 ProGuard
 --------